Sweating and Migraine Treatments

-Botox® (onabotulinum toxin A) was licensed specifically for the treatment of chronic migraine in July 2010 by the irish Medicines Board and the UK Medicines and Healthcare products Regulatory Agency (MHRA).
+Botulinum toxin (onabotulinum toxin A) was licensed specifically for the treatment of chronic migraine in July 2010 by the Irish Medicines Board and the UK Medicines and Healthcare products Regulatory Agency (MHRA).

 What is botulinum toxin?